Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Michigan has combined with its opponents to score more than 52 points just two times this year.
+- Michigan and its opponents have scored at least 49.5 points just two times this year.

-- The combined points per game average of the two teams, 88, is 36.0 points above Saturday's over/under.
+- The combined points per game average of the two teams, 88, is 38.5 points more than Saturday's over/under.

-- The 22.6 combined points per game that these two squads have allowed this season are 29.4 fewer than the 52 over/under in this contest.
+- The 22.6 combined points per game that these two squads have allowed this season are 26.9 fewer than the 49.5 total in this contest.

-- The average total in Wolverines games this season is 56.5, 4.5 points above Saturday's over/under of 52.
+- Wolverines games this season feature an average total of 56.5 points, a number 7.0 points higher than Saturday's over/under.

 Michigan Stats and Trends

-- Michigan's games this year have hit the over on one of three set point totals (33.3%).
+- Michigan's games this year have gone over the total in one out of three opportunities (33.3%).

-- When Michigan scores more than 11.3 points, it is 3-0 against the spread and 3-0 overall.
+- When Michigan records more than 11.3 points, it is 3-0 against the spread and 3-0 overall.

-- When Michigan piles up over 260.7 yards, the team is 3-0 against the spread and 3-0 overall.
+- Michigan is 3-0 against the spread and 3-0 overall when the team totals more than 260.7 yards.

 - This year, the Wolverines have zero turnovers, eight fewer than the Scarlet Knights have takeaways (8).